Actually, he’s not ghosting you (6 Signs)

 • When you ask someone if they’re looking for a relationship and their response deflects an affirmative Yes, like, “If the right person comes around, at the right time, you know,” or “I don’t like to put that kind of pressure on things when you’re getting to know someone.This is their way of always seeking an “out” for when/if something better comes along.

-• They engage in the push/pull method – love bombing you (with gifts, attention, words, lavish promises, and affection) then retract/withdraw in ways that are “justified” with the periods of love bombing (i.e., he doesn’t text you back for days, cancels plans with you without making new ones, has excuses for his withdrawn behavior, says you’re overreacting when you express distaste for not having seen each other in weeks).
-If they’re painting this portrait to make you an *Enemy* and them this *Saint* through hot and cold behavior, it’s their way of showing you you’re dispensable while getting you to *worship* them.
+• They engage in the push/pull method – love bombing you (with gifts, attention, words, lavish false promises, and affection) then retract/withdraw in ways that are “justified” with the periods of love bombing (i.e., he doesn’t text you back for days, cancels plans with you without making new ones, has excuses for his withdrawn behavior, says you’re overreacting when you express distaste for not having seen each other in weeks).
+If they’re painting this portrait to make you an Enemy and them the Saint through hot and cold behavior, it’s their way of showing you you’re dispensable while getting you to *worship* them.

 • They tell you (or even show you) they are invested in you, but have never actually reinforced that it’s only you.
-They do this slyly by making you aware of how important/special you are and then counteracting with grossly specific and almost undetectable red flags.
-For example, he’s away on a business trip but calls to tell you it was extended through the weekend, so you inquire about showing up to visit him but he quickly evades the suggestion of spending time with you during his *off* time.
+They do this slyly by making you aware of how important/special you are and then counteracting with grossly specific red flags.
+For example, he’s away on a business trip but calls to tell you it was extended through the weekend, so you inquire about showing up to visit him but he quickly evades the suggestion of spending time with you during his free time.

 Unfortunately, the whole casual-ness aspect in dating can get a bit blurry (rightfully so if you’re not dating with the intent of exclusivity), and since the two are near and the same it is that much more important to talk about or stand up for your end-goals or dating intentions upfront, which also comes with the risk of rejection and disappointment.
-But if you agree to something strictly casual and they have made their intentions known and clear…they’re not ghosting you if you only suddenly realize their *serious* about not being invested or committed to you from the get-go.
+But if you agree to something strictly casual and they have made their intentions known and clear…they’re not ghosting you if you only suddenly realize their actually serious about not being invested or committed to you from the get-go.

 You’re not satisfied with what [answer] they’ve given you

-Fact: nobody owes you anything – not even an explanation.
-With dating being considered widely superficial, that means nobody is entitled to special access to someone nor is anyone expected to give someone anything.
-We can cry and scream human indecency and anti-Love all we want, but time and time again we are told by professionals that we are also *entitled* to walking away from what no longer serves us, without explanation, as in order to “preserve our internal peace”…even if that means going no contact.
+We can cry immaturity and lack of human decency all we want, but time and time again we are told by professionals that we are also allowed to change our minds and walk away, without explanation, as in order to “preserve our internal peace”…even if that means going no contact.
 For instance,

 • No longer entertaining drama/gossip or engaging with a friend who said things about you behind your back.